bpetcaugh/advtop_Spring2020/README.md

 13. Srenivasan:
 14. camel jeep: Big Chungus
 15. Wallace:
-16. Brandon Petcaugh: Red rectangle, top right
+16. Batman Petcaugh: Red rectangle, top right

 ## Updates:
 This is where we will put software updates.